-- a.
-Access defining and documenting data access procedures that are unique to a specific information resource or set of data elements. - b.
+Access - defining and documenting data access Procedures that are unique to a specific information resource or set of data elements.

+- b.
 Data collection and maintenance ultimately responsible for collecting complete, accurate, valid, and timely data, and maintaining data. - c.
-Data security monitoring access and defining recovery procedures. - d.
-Documentation ensuring that adequate documentation exists for each data element under their purview.
+Data security monitoring access and defining recovery Procedures. - Documentation ensuring that adequate documentation exists for each data element under their purview.